The UDC’s Constitution states the purposes of the club in this fashion:

 - All dogs offered at stud shall not be bred prior to one (1) year of age and shall be in good health and free from communicable diseases and disqualifying genetic faults (as defined by the UDC’s conformation standard).
 Any bitch accepted for stud service must be at least 18 months of age, in good health, free from communicable diseases and disqualifying genetic faults.

-- No bitch shall be bred prior to two years of age and should be in good health and free of communicable diseases and disqualifying faults.
+- No bitch shall be bred prior to 18 months of age and should be in good health and free of communicable diseases and disqualifying faults.
 Bitches should be used for breeding only as often as is consistent with good health and sound medical practices as determined by the UDC member and his or her veterinarian.

 - No stud dog will be knowingly bred to any bitch whose owner is directly or indirectly involved with any puppy broker, puppy mill, pet shop, litter lot sales or any other commercial enterprises whose business is involved in like activities.